keswanimoe/CV/README.md

 ## Hobbies

-🧵 I taught myself how to sew during the lockdown of March 2020 in an effort to stop buying fast fashion and I have never looked back!
+🧵 I taught myself how to sew during the lockdown of March 2020 in an effort to stop buying fast fashion and I have never looked back.
 I upcycle and tailor a lot of second-hand garments and you can follow along with all my projects on my Instagram page @moeshasewing

 👾 I love playing games on my Nintendo Switch!
 Some of my favourite games are Animal Crossing New Horizons, Cuphead and Inside.
 My family and I play a lot of Mario Party and Overcooked (which can get very heated!) - I think I might also start playing Stardew Valley because I've heard great things 😁